cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 If using a run limit in combination with an exclusion, the heading might not run the number of times specified in the limit.
-For example in the following suite ``foo`` will only run once as its second run has been excluded.
+For example in the following workflow ``foo`` will only run once as its second run has been excluded.

 .. code-block:: cylc